tranhoaiphuongnguyen/swiggysales_analysis/README.md

 Geographic analysis shows that Swiggy’s demand is heavily concentrated in major urban centers, with Tier 1 cities clearly leading.
 Bengaluru stands out as the top market, recording 20,072 orders, nearly double the next highest city, highlighting its role as Swiggy’s core demand hub, supported by a dense working population, high app adoption, and a strong restaurant ecosystem.

-Mumbai (10,507 orders) and Hyderabad (10,308 orders) form the second tier of high volume cities, followed closely by Jaipur (10,285), Lucknow (10,192), and New Delhi (10,191).
-These figures indicate that Swiggy’s demand is steadily expanding into fast-growing Tier 2 cities, beyond the traditional metro strongholds.
-The remaining cities in the top 10, Ahmedabad (10,175), Chandigarh (10,060), Kolkata (10,044), and Chennai (10,042), show remarkably consistent order volumes around 10,000, suggesting a balanced distribution of demand across multiple urban regions.
+Mumbai (10,507 orders) and Hyderabad (10,308 orders) emerge as the next highest-volume markets after Bengaluru, reflecting their continued importance as established metro cities.
+Alongside these metros, cities such as Jaipur (10,285 orders), Lucknow (10,192 orders), and Ahmedabad (10,175 orders) also show comparable order volumes, signalling rising demand in fast-growing Tier 2 cities beyond the traditional metro strongholds.
+New Delhi (10,191 orders), while a Tier 1 city, records a similar level of activity, indicating a more evenly distributed demand across large urban centres.
+The remaining cities in the top 10, Ahmedabad (10,175 orders), Chandigarh (10,060 orders), Kolkata (10,044 orders), and Chennai (10,042 orders), show remarkably consistent order volumes around 10,000, suggesting a balanced distribution of demand across multiple urban regions.

 ![Top states](assets/topstates.png)